 Anyone who grew up playing Pokémon knows just how brilliant Pokémon GO really is.
 It takes the Pokémon craze to a whole new level.
-Players of the game are moving about with their cell phones held out in front of them as they walk the streets seeking tiny little monsters, Pokéball reloading stations and all other sorts of things that keep players on the move.
-But, alas, there are those on the dark side that have infiltrated the beloved Pokémon game and are causing a bit of stir in the process.
+Players of the game are moving about with their cell phones held out in front of them as they walk the streets seeking tiny little monsters, Pokéball reloading stations, and all other sorts of things that keep players on the move.
+But, alas, those on the dark side have infiltrated the beloved Pokémon game and are causing a bit of stir in the process.

-Hackers, Trackers and Bots
+Hackers, Trackers, and Bots

-One of the more publicized tidbits of Pokémon news making headlines would be those pesky hackers who are lurking about and a much greater danger than the monsters in the game.
+One of the more publicized tidbits of Pokémon news making headlines would be those pesky hackers lurking about and a much greater danger than the monsters in the game.
 It is no news that there is a dark side to the Internet abounding with hackers who would have all your personal information – and then some!
-It seems that trackers and bots slowed down the servers to such an extent that many players were unable to move on with the game.
+It seems that trackers and bots slowed down the servers to such an extent that many players could not move on with the game.
 The makers, Niantic, were highly criticized in the press for not being more open with what was going on and in the end, about a month into the release, have finally been posting through various avenues, especially social media, about where the problem stemmed from and what they’ve done (and are doing) to stem the wave of attacks.